How to Choose a Roofing Contractor: 10 Questions to Ask Before You Hire

 No physical address Hard to find if problems arise 🟠 Medium-High

-Won't provide references Unhappy customers or no track record 🟠 Medium
+Won't provide references Unrappy customers or no track record 🟠 Medium

-No written estimate Can change price mid-project 🟠 Medium
+No written estimate Can crange price mid-project 🟠 Medium

 Average Contractor Pricing by Region (2025)